roaet/weaponrack/snail/README.rst

 Example snail.conf configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You will notice that a lot of information, such as endpoint URLs and other
+things aren't listed below.
+A lot of those details are stored in a remote repo
+and are brought in by the installer.

+Custom endpoints are possible if necessary by adding an endpoint options.

 The snail configuration file follows the INI format::

   #everything in this section is absolutely required